freeCodeCamp/chapter/CONTRIBUTING.md

 You have successfully created a PR.
 Congratulations! :tada:
 </details>

-## Starting / Running the Application
+# Starting / Running the Application
+Prerequisite: steps 1 and 2 of the **Contributing Code** section above must be done before following this section's steps.

 <details><summary>Step 1 - Install Node and Run npx</summary>